 Dairy farms and creameries across the Palmetto State are rich sources of tasty, small-batch cheeses.
 Our skilled cheesemakers take pride in their wares, be it wheels of nutty Gouda, bricks of salty feta, mounds of sweet ricotta or one of the many other cheeses that issue from their dedicated facilities.

 Consult the South Carolina Cheese Map for a fromage adventure that is sure to deepen your appreciation for what goes into making artisanal cheeses.
-Hit a few or several—whatever fits your schedule.
 Discover new varieties to add to your list of favorites and, at some stops, take a tour to learn about the cheesemaker’s processes and the animals supplying the milk.
-Not all of these establishments are open to the public, but their cheeses are available from area markets and retailers.
-Check the websites or call ahead for local buying information.
-For those that do welcome the public, call for hours of operation, accepted methods of payment and available products.

 Then, smile, grab the keys and say, “SC cheese, please!”

 Whispering Pines, Seneca Cheeses: Golden Manchego, pecorino, ricotta salata, ricotta, feta, Mauldinian, Oconee Jack, Halloumi and various sweet and savory soft cheeses made from their own goat or sheep milk.
 Where to buy: Purchase from the farm’s on-site store; call ahead for service.
 They also have a presence at Greenville's Saturday Market.
 Tours: Yes; Also offers camps, cheese-making classes and other events throughout the year.
 Call for info.

 Split Creek Farm, Anderson Cheeses: Marinated feta, marinated feta with olives, feta in brine, dry wrap feta, fromage blanc, chevre made from their own Grade A goat milk.
 Where to buy: Purchase from the Split Creek Farm on-site store in Anderson and various retail outlets; see website for details.
 Tours: Yes; Self-guided visitation offered Fridays and Saturdays.
 Guided tours available by appointment.

 Possum Kingdom Kreamery, Belton Cheeses: Spreadable chevre in a variety of flavors, including garlic and basil, cinnamon honey and pecan, lavender and honey and chipotle.
 Also offers marinated and dry feta.
-Where to buy: Purchase at the PKK farm store and various Upstate markets; visit the website for details.
-Tours: Yes; farm and store are open to the public; guided tours by appointment.
+Where to buy: Purchase at the PKK farm store and various Upstate markets.
+Tours: Yes; farm and store are open to the public.
+Guided tours by appointment.